asimfayyaz29/Asim-Fayyaz-Basic-Portfolio-Website/README.md

-# Asim-Fayyaz-Basic-Portfolio-Website
+# Basic-Portfolio-Website
-Here's what you should build if you are fresher ⭐
+Here's what you should build, if you are fresher like me! ⭐
-• It is a basic responsive personal portfolio website built using HTML, CSS, and JavaScript.
+• It's a basic responsive personal portfolio website built using HTML, CSS, and JavaScript.
 It showcases my skills, projects, and goals as a beginner full-stack web developer.
 The site features smooth animations, modern glassmorphism UI, and clean responsive design optimized for all devices.

->Why I create this beacuse this is my first-step toward the journey of Full-Stack Web-Development
+# Why I create this? beacuse this will help me taking my first-step toward the journey of Full-Stack Web-Development.

 • This is my personal portfolio website created to present who I am and what I do as a fresher in web development.
 Built with HTML, CSS, and JavaScript, it focuses on simplicity, responsiveness, and elegant design.